Cherreads

 ✦ ──────────── ✦ ──────────── ✦ ──────────── ✦

-Ved's thoughts spiraled into chaos, each question crushing into the next like waves against a crumbling shore.
-His heart thundered in his chest—not with fear, but with something far more unsettling: recognition without reason.
+Ved's thoughts spiraled into chaos, each question crashing into the next like relentless waves against a crumbling shore.
+His heart thundered in his chest—not with fear, but with something far more disturbing.

-The boy stood still.
+The boy before him stood utterly still.
 Calm.
-Almost too calm.
+Composed.
+Almost unnervingly so.

 {Who is this ridiculous little brat?!
 Blocking Master's path?
 Does he have a death wish?!}